-A total of approximately 116,000 aircraft noise events were recorded at the noise monitor during the monitoring period from 1 April 2013 to 30 June 2014.
-Examination of these data indicated a small but significant number (about 5.5%) of these events had durations much greater than could be expected from an aircraft noise event.
-It is considered that the most likely explanation is that these are noise events triggered by noise from wind in the nearby trees which coincide with an aircraft event and which continue long after the aircraft has moved away.
+A total of approximately 24,000 aircraft noise events were recorded at the noise monitor during the monitoring period from 12 July 2013 to 25 June 2014.
+Examination of these data indicated a small but significant number (about 6%) of these events had durations much greater than could be expected from an aircraft noise event.
+It is considered that the most likely explanation is that these are noise events triggered by aircraft noise but prolonged by other sources of noise, including noise from the wind which continues long after the aircraft has moved away.

-It was decided to remove these 'long duration' events from the data base to be used for subsequent analysis, using a criterion that events with a duration of more than 60 seconds should be removed.
+It was decided to remove these 'long-duration' events from the data base to be used for subsequent analysis, using a criterion that events with a duration of more than 60 seconds should be removed.
+This left a data base of about 22,500 aircraft noise events, over the 12 month period, which are the subject of the analysis presented in this report.